open-mmlab/Amphion/egs/vc/FreeVC/README.md

 huggingface-cli download microsoft/wavlm-large
 ```

+The pretrained speaker encoder is available at: <https://github.com/liusongxiang/ppg-vc/tree/main/speaker_encoder/ckpt>

+The weight should be put in `models/vc/FreeVC/speaker_encoder/ckpt/` since it is excluded from the git history.

 ### Configuration

 Specify the data path and the checkpoint path for saving the processed data in `exp_config.json`: